plutzilla/plutzilla.github.io/_posts/2016/2016-07-22-secure-application-development.md

 ![S-SDLC]({{ "/assets/img/posts/2016/sdlc.png"|prepend:site.baseurl }})

-S-SDLC should not be implemented "step-by-step" - it should be risk-driven according the specifics of the company.
+S-SDLC should not be implemented literally according the papers - it should be risk-driven according the specifics of the company.
 The roll-out should be phased and there should be sufficient measures to track the progress.

 There are several great secure development lifecycle implementations.
 Lessons learned by Tobias Gondrom: